 Anyway, while I was at Vasek Polak's I bumped into Landaker who, unknown to me at the time, was working for Polak.
 Waxing philosophically over lunch he told me that his glory days were behind him, and I have to admit, to me he looked like a former shell of himself.
 His job at Polak's was not so much as a mechanic but as a truck driver and goodwill ambassador delivering needed race car parts to Polak's International Motorsport Association (IMSA) customers.
 He told me Shelby had retired from driving the year before we last saw each other, then of course went on to the big time with the Cobras.
 All of that ended too, with Shelby's last team victory in May 1969 with a Shelby Trans Am Mustang winning at Lime Rock.
 Landaker said some of the early stuff he was in on but eventually that faded away.
 Then he went on to say with all the race car owners like John Edgar, Frank Arciero, Joe Lubin and Johnny von Neumann no longer active, along with the big bore machines not meeting FIA standards the only major sports car racing team left was Polak's.
 Landaker joked, with an element of truth to it, because he was to ham-handed to have the finesse demanded of the Porsche engines, he was put out to pasture.
 He said Shelby himself was pretty much out of the game too, basically spending most of his time in South Africa while Reventlow, as a passenger in a small plane, had pancaked into some mountain in Colorado a few years before.
 In the end, much to his credit, Polak found a need for Landaker talents anyway.
 Since he knew every sports racing track in the country and almost anybody who was anybody in racing, Polak hired him to ensure all the car owners and drivers under the IMSA banner received nothing but the best, quickest service whenever and whenever needed.

 Fangio died July 17, 1995 at age 84 in Buenos Aires, Argentina.
 Landaker retired shortly after I saw him at Polak's.
 In 1994 he was diagnosed with terminal cancer and died the following year on January 9, 1995, like Fangio, at age 84.
-Landaker, a former U.S. Navy Motor Machinist's Mate, was buried at the Veterans’ National Cemetery in Riverside, California, not far from the old Riverside Raceway, the scene of both many of his victories and losses, and of which had been developed and financed by his old boss John Edgar.
+Landaker, a former U.S. Navy Motor Machinist's Mate, was buried at the Veteran's National Cemetery in Riverside, California, not far from the old Riverside Raceway, the scene of both many of his victories and losses, and of which had been developed and financed by his old boss John Edgar.
 Now, from the main text above, the following as a reminder regarding Fangio and time:

 WORLD WAR II COMES TO REDONDO